 The Michigan ALICE Report shows us that before the pandemic even hit Michigan, one in three households couldn’t afford basic needs like housing, and these economic challenges have only been exacerbated as a result of the pandemic and inflation.
 At United Way, we believe all families deserve safe, secure, and affordable housing — regardless of their income.
 However, Source of Income discrimination serves as a barrier towards this goal, preventing low-income families from securing stable housing in neighborhoods of their choice.
 Receiving financial support from a lawful but nontraditional source of income such as HCVs or Social Security should not affect a household’s ability to put a roof over their head.

-Our families and communities are counting on Michigan’s legislators to end this discriminatory practice and promote equitable access to housing.
-Join us in urging them to pass the source of income discrimination legislation today!
+Our families and communities are counting on Michigan’s legislators to end this discrimination and promote equitable access to affordable housing.
+Join us in urging them to pass legislation prohibiting Source of Income discrimination today!

 Tell Michigan legislators to end source of income discrimination today!